-• The pin used to supply logic voltage to the A4988 is used as the DRV8824's FAULT output, since the DRV8824 does not require a logic supply (and the A4988 does not have a fault output).
-Note that it is safe to connect the FAULT pin directly to a logic supply (there is a 1.5k resistor between the IC output and the pin to protect it), so the DRV8824 module can be used in systems designed for the A4988 that route logic power to this pin.

-• The SLEEP pin on the DRV8824 is not pulled up by default like it is on the A4988, but the carrier board does connect it to the FAULT pin through a 10k resistor.
-Therefore, systems intended for the A4988 that route logic power to the FAULT pin will effectively have a 10k pull-up on the SLEEP pin.
-(This 10k resistor is not present on the initial (md20a) version of the DRV8825 carrier.)

-• The current limit potentiometer is in a different location.

-• The relationship between the current limit setting and the reference pin voltage is different.

-• The DRV8824 offers 1/32-step microstepping; the A4988 only goes down to 1/16-step.
-Additionally, the DRV8824's larger current sense resistors allow for improved microstepping performance at low currents.

-• The mode selection pin inputs corresponding to 1/16-step on the A4988 result in 1/32step microstepping on the DRV8824.
-For all other microstepping resolutions, the step selection table is the same for both the DRV8824 and the A4988.

-• The timing requirements for minimum pulse durations on the STEP pin are different for the two drivers.
-With the DRV8824, the high and low STEP pulses must each be at least 1.9 us; they can be as short as 1 us when using the A4988.
+- The pin used to supply logic voltage to the A4988 is used as the DRV8834's FAULT output, since the DRV8834 does not require a logic supply (and the A4988 does not have a fault output).
+Note that it is safe to connect the FAULT pin directly to a logic supply (there is a 1.5k resistor between the IC output and the pin to protect it), so the DRV8834 module can be used in systems designed for the A4988 that route logic power to this pin. - The SLEEP pin on the DRV8834 is not pulled up by default like it is on the A4988, but the carrier board does connect it to the FAULT pin through a 10k resistor.
+Therefore, systems intended for the A4988 that route logic power to the FAULT pin will effectively have a 10k pull-up on the SLEEP pin. - The current limit potentiometer is in a different location. - The relationship between the current limit setting and the reference pin voltage is different. - The DRV8834 offers 1/32-step microstepping; the A4988 only goes down to 1/16-step. - The DRV8834 only has two pins for setting its microstep mode; the A4988 has three.
+The step selection table differs between the DRV8834 and A4988 for all microstepping resolutions other than full-step and half-step mode.
+On the DRV8834, the M0 pin must be left in a floating (high-impedance) state to select some of the microstepping modes.
+The default microstepping mode on the DRV8834 is 1/4-step while the default microstepping mode on the A4988 is full-step. - The DRV8834 has no RESET input. - The pins on the DRV8834 carrier corresponding to the A4988 carrier's MS3 and RESET pins are disconnected by default.
+If electrical compatibility with the A4988 carrier is not a concern, two different signals (CONFIG and VREF) on the DRV8834 carrier can be connected to these pins with surface mount jumpers (described in the "Optional pin jumpers" section above). - The timing requirements for minimum pulse durations on the STEP pin are different for the two drivers.
+With the DRV8834, the high and low STEP pulses must each be at least 1.9 us; they can be as short as 1 us when using the A4988. - The DRV8834 supports lower supply voltages than the A4988, but its maximum supply voltage is also lower (2.5-10.8 V vs 8-35 V). - The DRV8834 can deliver more current than the A4988 without any additional cooling (based on our full-step tests: 1.5 A per coil for the DRV8834 vs 1.2 A per coil for the

-• The DRV8824 has a higher maximum supply voltage than the A4988 (45 V vs 35 V), which means the DRV8824 can be used more safely at higher voltages and is less susceptible to damage from LC voltage spikes.

-• The DRV8824 cannot deliver as much current as the A4988.
+A4988 Black Edition and 1 A per coil for the original A4988 carrier).

-• The DRV8824 uses a different naming convention for the stepper motor outputs, but they are functionally the same as the corresponding pins on the A4988 carrier, so the same connections to both drivers result in the same stepper motor behavior.
-On both boards, the first part of the label identifies the coil (so you have coils "A" and "B" on the DRV8824 and coils "1" and "2" on the A4988).

-• For those with color-sensitive applications, note that the DRV8824 carrier is purple.
+- The DRV8834 uses a different naming convention for the stepper motor outputs, but they are functionally the same as the corresponding pins on the A4988 carrier, so the same connections to both drivers result in the same stepper motor behavior.
+On both boards, the first part of the label identifies the coil (so you have coils "A" and "B" on the DRV8834 and coils "1" and "2" on the A4988). - For those with color-sensitive applications, note that the DRV8834 carrier is white.

-In summary, the DRV8824 carrier is similar enough to our A4988 carriers that the minimum connection diagram for the A4988 is a valid alternate way to connect the DRV8824 to a microcontroller as well:
+In summary, the DRV8834 carrier is similar enough to our A4988 carriers that the minimum connection diagram for the A4988 is a valid alternate way to connect the DRV8834 to a microcontroller as well:

-Alternative minimal wiring diagram for connecting a microcontroller to a DRV8824/DRV8825 stepper motor driver carrier (full-step mode).
+Alternative minimal wiring diagram for connecting a microcontroller to a DRV8834 stepper motor driver carrier (1/4-step mode).